lianaan/Insight/README.md

  This repository contains demo data and analysis and modeling code.
 We do not provide the experimental code here for now, but mention that to implement the spiral stimuli we adapted the implementation of [Peter Scarfe's Contrast Modulated Spiral](https://peterscarfe.com/contrastModulatedSpiral.html).

 ## Software requirements

 This package has been tested on macOS Monterey (12.5.1) with the following:

 -  Matlab 9.6 (2019a, MathWorks, Massachusetts, USA)

-- Alongside our Matlab scripts, please also download the [Bayesian adaptive direct search (BADS)  optimization algorithm](https://github.com/lacerbi/bads) by Luigi Acerbi.
+- We provide the output results of the Bayesian model fitting procedure.
+If someone wants to run our fitting scripts, please also download the [Bayesian adaptive direct search (BADS)  optimization algorithm](https://github.com/lacerbi/bads) by Luigi Acerbi.

 ## Demo and instructions for use: Data